 How to Add and Delete Users on CentOS 7

-Knowing how to add and remove users is one of the most essential skills each Linux user should know.
+Knowing how to add and remove users is one of the essential skills each Linux user should know.

 In this tutorial, we will explain how to add and remove users on CentOS 7 systems.

 You need to be logged in as root or user with sudo privileges to create and remove users.